jamesmcclay/jamesmcclay/README.md

 I'm always excited to collaborate and network with fellow developers.
 You can reach me on:

 - LinkedIn: [James McClay](https://www.linkedin.com/in/james-mcclay-b31a514b/))
-- Email: [James McClay] mcclay dot james@gmail.com
+- Email: [James McClay] mcclay dot james at gmail.com

 Feel free to connect or say hi!
 I'm looking forward to meeting you and discussing exciting new opportunities.